concerto/concerto-debian/README.md

 ```
 cd docker
+docker build -t builder --network host -f builder.dockerfile ..
 docker-compose up
 ```

 This will create an instance (builder) that will create the packages and place them in a local apt repository (signed with a sample key) for testing.

 You may want to rebuild the packages or specify which version of concerto you want to build packages for.
-You can do this by getting into the container with `docker exec -it builder bash -l` and then going into the `/concerto-debian` directory and running the `./build_deb_packages.sh` script as mentioned in this document.
+You can do this by getting into the container with `docker exec -it docker_builder_1 bash -l` and then going into the `/concerto-debian` directory and running the `./build_deb_packages.sh` script as mentioned in this document.
+You wont want to use the `docker-compose up` command however.
+Instead you'll want to `docker-compose build` to build the images and containers, and then start just the docker_builder_1 container `docker container start docker_builder_1` so you can get the packages updated before the other instances start downloading them.

 This will also create a test instances for installing the full and lite versions on debian and ubuntu.
 You can use `docker container inspect busterfull` to find out the ip address to browse to, to verify the application after